 - Garlic- grating garlic will give you the maximum of garlic flavors.

-- Onion- Gives the broth more sophistication.
+- Onion- Gives the broth more sophistication to your healthy cabbage soup.

 - Canned Tomatoes- While you can use fresh, canned is easier, they are also peeled and also stored in a herbaceous tomato broth.
 Drain before adding.